Animal Control

 For any human life-threatening situation, call 9-1-1

-Call 619-299-7012 ext.
-1 for animal-related concerns such as bites, suspected cruelty, neglect, injured animals or wildlife and stray animals running at large.
+Call 619.299-7012 for animal-related concerns such as bites, suspected cruelty, neglect, injured animals or sick or injured wildlife and stray animals running at large.

-San Diego Humane Society’s Humane Law Enforcement Department is responsible for responding to animal related calls for service from the public including picking up injured domestic animals, monitoring and responding to bites and enforcing rabies related quarantines, addressing dangerous domestic animal situations, investigating cruelty, abuse, neglect and more.
+San Diego Humane Society is responsible for responding to animal related calls for service from the public including picking up injured domestic animals, monitoring and responding to bites and enforcing rabies related quarantines, addressing dangerous domestic animal situations, investigating cruelty, abuse, neglect and more.

 Other Services for Residents